Google Analytics is a tool that can get you everything you want.

 Bounce rates show the percentage of people that have left your site without taking any action.
 Basically, if you have a bounce rate higher than 70% you’ve got issues..A bounce rate between 26%-46% is excellent, 41%-55% is average and 70%+ is poor.
 Any bounce rates above 70% are alarming, so if you discover it add optimisation a priority task on your trello workflow.

-One of my favourite things to do on google analytics is to look at the total page views on my site.
+One of my favorite things to do on google analytics is to look at the total page views on my site.
 This is rewarding when you’ve started doing YouTube or SEO and you can see the difference it’s making to your traffic.
 YAY.

 Another cool feature of google analytics is that you can use a date range to compare page views for different months, quarters and years.

-Say for example, you wanted to compare Q3 to Q4, you would insert the two different date ranges in the top right hand side and press “apply” to compare those quarters.
+Say for example, you wanted to compare Q3 to Q4, you would insert the two different date ranges in the top right-hand side and press “apply” to compare those quarters.
 Impressive right?

 If you’re ready to up your game, install google analytics and have a play!